GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/02_latency_analysis.md

 # System Latency Analysis

 As mentioned in {numref}`sec:linuxcnc_installation`, LinuxCNC requires a real-time operating system (RTOS), a type of operating system designed for real-time device and process control.
 Unlike traditional operating systems, RTOSs are engineered to ensure that critical tasks are completed within strict time limits.
-These systems are crucial in applications where response time is vital, such as industrial control systems, aircraft navigation systems, and automotive anti-lock braking systems, among others.
+These systems are needed in applications where response time is vital, such as industrial control systems, aircraft navigation systems, and automotive anti-lock braking systems, among others.

 There are two primary types of real-time operating systems: